 So, in such cases, the evidence you provide should clearly mention that you did judge the quality of someone’s work and how you did it and you were specifically invited to do so and it was not a part of our job description.
 Also, although it is tempting to find lower-level competitions to judge, and in many fields, there are no competitions beyond the university level.
 This is something we should refrain from and our Legal Experts will only allow this if the O-1 Visa candidate already has three other very strong criteria as the USCIS officer handling the case will find it difficult to deny the case if the candidate meets at least three of the eight O-1 Visa Criteria.

-To find out more about how you can meet the Judging Criteria and what you will need to do to meet this very important criterion contact us to join our O-1 Visa Guidance program.
+To find out more about how you can meet the Judging Criteria and what you will need to do to meet this very important criterion contact us.